HyperdustLab/HyperdustProtocol/README.md

 - `Hyperdust_Roles_Cfg.sol`: The role management contract of the Hyperdust Protocol, responsible for the determination of global administrator roles and the maintenance of administrator roles.

-- `Hyperdust_Space.sol`: The space contract of the Hyperdust Protocol, responsible for managing all Hyperspaces and generating a SID for each Hyperspace.
+- `Hyperdust_GYM_Space.sol`: The space contract of the Hyperdust Protocol, responsible for managing all Hyperspaces and generating a SID for each Hyperspace.

 - `Hyperdust_Transaction_Cfg.sol`: The transaction configuration contract of the Hyperdust Protocol, responsible for storing the HYPT Gas costs for different sections and configuring the minimum GAS charge authorization.